 Marie-Soleil Provençal is interested in the involvement of materials as co-participants in contemporary art practice.
 Her work addresses the relationships that we have with our surroundings, an eco-system composed of humans and non-humans.
-She does so by integrating mundane materials such as concrete, matchsticks, hay, and second-hand furniture, into her sculptures and installations.
-She uses techniques of moulding or assembling to render complex ideas in their simplest form.
+She does so by integrating mundane materials such as concrete, hay, rocks, and discarded objects, into her sculptures and installations, many being bio-degradable or ephemeral.
+She uses moulding, casting, assembling and stencilling as techniques to render complex ideas in their simplest form.

-Marie-Soleil Provençal is from Québec, Canada.
+Marie-Soleil Provençal is a sculptor from Québec, Canada.
 She completed a Major in Fine Arts with Honours in studio practice at Bishop’s University in Québec and a Master in Fine Arts at NSCAD University in Nova Scotia.
-She has been a teaching assistant, a technician and an instructor in Visual Arts for the past few years from Québec to Newfoundland.
-More recently, she worked as a research assistant to explore alternative sustainable materials made from local resources such as seaweed, oyster shell, and wood ash.
+She has been an assistant, a technician, and an instructor in Visual Arts for the past few years from Québec to Newfoundland.
+Recently, she worked as a research assistant to repurpose plastic beach trash and explore sustainable alternative materials made from local resources.
+Currently, she teaches at NSCAD University.

 PDF version of the CV (updated October 2, 2022)